Commentary: How to Give a Sermonette

 - Explain examples—healing, blessing, news event in light of prophecy, for encouragement.

 - Know exactly where you are headed: Limit topic.
-Think about response you want.
+Think about the response you want.

 - Be warm and friendly—not real heavy.